Course Content and Outcome Guide for PSY 236

 Course DescriptionProvides an overview of the biological, cognitive, and psychosocial aspects of adulthood and aging including theories of aging and specific research in the field of gerontology.
 Focuses on genetic and environmental factors that influence health as we age.
 Includes the challenges specific to gender, ability level, and culture.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: PSY 201 or PSY 201A or PSY 215.
 Audit available.

 Addendum to Course Description

 Topics will include age-related changes in memory and other cognitive abilities, self-perceptions, mental health (including Alzheimer's Disease and other dementias), personality changes, coping with stress as well as changes that arise as people adapt to various life transitions (widowhood, retirement, loss, etc.).
 Myths and stereotypes associated with aging will be examined as they relate to specific effects on individuals.

 Intended Outcomes for the course

 Upon successful completion students should be able to:

 1. Use knowledge of biological, cognitive, and psychosocial processes in order to assist self and others to understand various aging trajectories.

 2. Assess the psychosocial needs of specific adult populations and plan how those needs could be met within specific living situations and for aging adults with varying physical and cognitive functioning levels.